 His passion for folk music reaches out both east and west from the Celtic field: he loves country music, swing, balkan tunes, Russian melodies... whatever means by which he can express his passion.

-Having been brought up outside Cardiff, Oli has put down strong roots in the Monmouthshire area, and now lives in the borders with his wife and their two boys, all of whom he adores openly: a fine quality in a man!
+Having been brought up outside Cardiff, Oli has put down strong roots in the Monmouthshire area, and now lives in the borders with his wife Rachel, their two lovely boys and their dog, all of whom he adores openly - and we do consider that to be a fine quality in a man!

-As well as his music and his family, his other interests mean he can talk at length about gadgets, technology and automobiles, and like everyone else in the band, he is a proper food fan.
-Oh, and did I mention the circus skills?
+As well as his music and his family, his other interests mean he can talk at length about gadgets, technology and automobiles - and like everyone else in the band, he is a proper food fan.
+Oh, did we mention the circus skills?

-A lady at a concert a few years ago, when we were playing a totally instrumental repertoire, asked us why we didn't sing.
+A lady at a concert some years ago, when we were playing a totally instrumental repertoire, asked us why we didn't sing.
 Her friend turned to her and answered: "they don't need to sing.
 They've got Oliver, he makes his fiddle sing".

-These days we've still got Oli, AND we sing.
+These days we've got Oli, AND we sing.

 Matt - The Groover.